MilosT82/PyProgramForMinimalAndAnnualTrendFlowEstimation/README.md

 <p align="left"> <a href="https://www.python.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/> </a> </p>

 # PyProgramForMinimalAndAnnualTrendFlowEstimation
 This Python program estimates predictive analytics for rivers flow in Serbia.
-This Code applies Mann - Kendall test which works for all distributions to analyze time series data for trends.
+This code applies Mann - Kendall test which works for all distributions to analyze time series data for trends.
 If there is no trend, then probability value p is greater than 0.05, otherwise, there is a trend in time series with significant level (p-value) less or equal than 0.05 and trend could be positive or negative.

 With respect to Mann-Kendall test, the Theil-Sen estimator is used to calculate trend intercept and slope.
 For this purpose is used `pyMannkendal` package.

+## Case study
+This datataset contains measurements from 3 hydrological stations of the Republic Hydrometeorological Service of Serbia.
+It is sample from hydrological site where data collection is carried out.
+There are two identical files with different extension, which contains program script, conda file - `WaterFlowEstimation.ipynb` and python file - `WaterFlowEstimation.py`

-## Function details:
+## Input datasets

 All Mann-Kendall test functions have almost similar input parameters.
 Those are: